Supercharge your classroom with OrbitNote

-While you’ve been busy planning your year, here at Texthelp we’ve been working to make sure OrbitNote, our tool that makes PDFs more accessible and actionable, can provide you the support you need to create an accessible, dynamic, and collaborative space that works for everyone.
+While you’ve been busy teaching, here at Texthelp we’ve been working to make PDFs more interactive than ever before.
+Our newest tool, OrbitNote, helps you create accessible, dynamic, and collaborative spaces that work for everyone.

-Here’s a quick rundown of all the ways we’ve supercharged OrbitNote to make sure the premium offering is supporting you and your students in the best way possible this school year.
+Here’s a quick rundown of all the ways we’ve supercharged OrbitNote to support teachers and students in the best way possible.

 Create assignments in D2L Brightspace